boltops-tools/cody/README.md

 The codebuild tool provides a DSL to create a CodeBuild project with some reasonable defaults.

 The codebuild tool installs `cb` and `codebuild` executables.
-Both of them do the same thing, `cb` is just a shorter to type.
+Both of them do the same thing, `cb` is just shorter to type.

 ## Quick Start